1987–88 NFL playoffs: NFC: Minnesota Vikings 44, New Orleans Saints 10

 In the second quarter, Vikings running back Darrin Nelson caught a screen pass from Wilson on 3rd and 10, and took off for a 37-yard gain to the Saints 1-yard line, setting up Wilson's 5-yard touchdown pass to tight end Steve Jordan.
 Then on Minnesota's next drive, running back Allen Rice threw a 10-yard touchdown to Carter on a halfback option play.
 Saints kicker Morten Andersen cut the score to 24–10 with a 40-yard field goal, but John Harris' interception of a Hebert pass on the Saints 35 led to Wilson's 44-yard touchdown completion on a "Hail Mary" pass to Hassan Jones on the last play of the first half.
 Time had expired on the previous play, but the Saints were penalized for having 12 men on the field, giving the Vikings one more play with no time left on the clock.

-The Vikings went on the dominate the second half, scoring two more Nelson field goals and an 8-yard touchdown run by D. J. Dozier.
+The Vikings went on dominating the second half, scoring two more Nelson field goals and an 8-yard touchdown run by D. J. Dozier.

 Carter, who had only returned three punts during the season, finished the game with six punt returns for a playoff record 143 yards, and also caught six passes for 79 yards and another score.
 Wilson finished the game completing 11 of 20 passes for 189 yards and two touchdowns.

 This was the first postseason meeting between the Vikings and Saints.